-Typically the external wall height is the distance from the base of the slab step down up to 50mm above the height of the eaves/soffit lining.
+Typically the external wall height is the distance from the base of the cladding up to the top of the cladding.
+Where the cladding has been designed to extend into an eaves/soffit space (as per Detail 3.25, Option 2) then the top of the cladding shall be deemed to be 50mm above the height of the eaves/soffit lining.
+Walls heights are to be achieved using available panel lengths as set out in Section 1.4 - System Components - of this design guide.
+See Detail 3.6 on page 34 for construction of wall heights greater than 2400mm.
 Window and door heights should also be considered when determining panel layout.
 Typically a 300mm distance below or above door or window heights is desirable.